 The module exists beyond the limits of analog circuitry, and expectations about performance are better to be set in advance if expecting performance like a digital VCO.
 Exponential control in the main oscillator is poor, and the circuitry that gives excellent distortion performance unfortunately can cause AM artifacts, but these can be minimised with good playing ability.
 1v/oct scaling in the Sine / Modulation oscillator is excellent, on the other hand.

 The carrier oscillator is relatively limited in it’s range compared to other analogue oscillators, working at a fundamental frequency of 1hz to 6khz .
 Harmonic control allows output frequencies many octaves above this.
-Temperature compensation of the exponential converters that determine 1V/oct response and frequency stability is done with active sensors, meaning drift is as low as is possible for an analogue design.

-Current consumption is +/-250mA.
-Operation voltage is +/-15V
+Current consumption: +/-250mA.
+Operation voltage is +/-15V DC

 Output impedances 100 ohm.
 Input impedances for audio and ordinary control are 10k ohm.
 1v/oct are many Gigohm.

-Audio output voltages are +/-5V (10V peak to peak).
+Audio output voltages are roughly +/-10V (20V peak to peak).